MartinBradbury/walking-the-wainwrights/README.md

 ### Lighthouse results table

 Lighthouse tests were ran on all pages.
 Pages showed lower performance than I wanted even after i converted my images to webp and corrected some of the suggestions.
-It time allowed and with further development of the site I would include not only ensuring all image uploads are converted to webp format but also the delivery from Cloudinary would be https and not require the browser to make this change to secure the image download from the storage site.
+If time allowed and with further development of the site I would include all image uploads are converted to webp format by admin and user.
+I encountered an detailing that Cloudinary was not secure.
+I updated the settings.py to overcome this by importing cloudinary and using this code that was suggested on slack cloudinary.config(secure=True,).

 #### About pages
 ![About Page Desktop](/readme_imgs/Lighthouse/Aboutld.png)